 Detroit Health Department and MDCH Winning War Against Syphilis In DetroitContact: T.J.
-Bucholz (517) 241-2112Agency: Community Health
+Bucholz (517) 241-2112Agency: Community Health, Department of

 The Michigan Department of Community Health (MDCH) and the City of Detroit Health Department today announced that syphilis rates in Detroit started declining in 2002 - the year after Detroit ranked first in the nation for primary and secondary infectious syphilis cases - and have continued to decline in 2003.